 Welcome to the official web page for St Jacob Lutheran Church in Miamisburg, Ohio.
-This website was last updated on Monday, March 18th.
-Can you believe we had snow again this past Sunday?
-Thankfully it was a light covering.
-On the 18th day of March the Home Page, Recent News Section, Our Members Page and the Pastor’s Page were all updated.
+This site was last updated July 15th.
+The Home Page, Recent News Section, Co-ed Softball, Day Camp and the Pastor’s Page were all updated on 7/15.
 You can read the Pastor’s Page at the above link or by clicking here: http://www.stjacob.net/html/pastor-s_page.html

 St. Jacob Lutheran Church has been serving the Miamisburg community since 1821.
 Even though we are 198 years old in a 154 year old building, we are getting better with age thanks to the wonderful guidance and grace of our Lord and Savior Jesus the Christ.
 We have worship services each Sunday at 10:30am (with organ) and noon (with guitar).
 Our Sunday School begins at 9:00am.